-Both Leptospermum scoparium and Leptospermum polygalifolium (in particular) can be found over a diverse range of sites within the range of their natural distribution.
+Both Leptospermum scoparium and Leptospermum polygalifolium (in particular) can be found over a diverse range of sites within the scope of their natural distribution.

 Same place, same view and wild Leptospermum scoparium in flower and continually trimmed by the wind.